dboyza/dboyza/README.md

 I'm Dylan Boyza
 ============================

-- Motivated DevSecOps Engineer with considerable experience in cloud and on-prem infrastructure system administration.
+- Motivated DevSecOps Engineer with considerable experience in cloud and on-prem infrastructure administration and automation.
 - Demonstrated strength in delivering reliable, efficient solutions across diverse computer environments, coding complex programs, and scripting to automate menial tasks.
 - Consistent success in driving agile team collaboration, onboarding new team members, and recognizing when work can be shadowed as a learning opportunity.
 - Proficient at explaining multifaceted topics with clear logic and layman's terms to ensure a common understanding, fostering effective communication everywhere from coworkers to customers.